This examination will remain open until the needs of LACERA are met and may close without prior notice.

 Part II: An Appraisal (Oral) Interview weighted 100%.

-Only the applicants with the highest qualifications as determined by the screen process will be invited to participate in the appraisal (oral) interview.
+Only the applicants with the highest qualifications as determined by the screening process will be invited to participate in the appraisal (oral) interview.

 The appraisal (oral) interview will assess the applicant’s knowledge, experience, education, and general ability to perform the essential functions of the position.

-CANDIDATES MUST ACHIEVE A PASSING SCORE OF 70 OR HIGHER ON THE EXAMINATION IN ORDER TO BE PLACED ON THE ELIGIBLE REGISTER.
+CANDIDATES MUST ACHIEVE A PASSING SCORE OF 70 OR HIGHER ON THE WEIGHTED PORTION OF EXAMINATION IN ORDER TO BE PLACED ON THE ELIGIBLE LIST/REGISTER.

-Resumes will not be accepted in lieu of the completed application.
+Resumes will not be accepted in lieu of the official application

 In the space provided for education, include the names and addresses of schools attended, and number of credits, degree, and/or certificate(s) earned.